childebrand/metaAI/code.md

 layout: home
 ---

-# Download Meta Analysis R Code
+# Download Meta-Analysis R Code

 This repository contains the complete R Markdown file used for our meta-analysis on AI resistance across markets.
 The file includes all data preprocessing steps, effect size calculations, and visualizations presented in the paper.